 2025 FL Space Shuttle American Innovation Dollar Value

-Uncirculated strikes show consistent valuations across Philadelphia and Denver production, with Mint State examples tracking at $7.45 and About Uncirculated pieces settling around $3.26.
-Position A and Position B variants from both facilities maintain identical pricing, reflecting uniform strike quality.
+Uncirculated strikes from Philadelphia and Denver track at $7.45 in Mint State and $3.26 in About Uncirculated condition.
+Position A and Position B variants maintain identical pricing — a reflection of uniform strike quality across both facilities.

-The San Francisco proof edition employs Deep Cameo finishing that creates stark contrast between the shuttle’s mirrored surfaces and frosted exhaust plumes.
-PR69 Deep Cameo specimens currently command $16 in secondary markets, representing a measured premium over the original $27.50 four-coin proof set price.
+The San Francisco proof edition employs Deep Cameo finishing that creates stark contrast between the shuttle’s mirrored surfaces and the frosted exhaust plumes and starfield.
+PR69 DCAM specimens currently command around $16 in secondary markets, making this one of the stronger-performing 2025 proof issues.

 2025-D FL Space Shuttle Pos.
 B American Innovation Dollar Price/Grade Chart